 Although you may receive a faster payout in these situations, going to trial may be your optimal path to maximum compensation.
 You should always speak to your lawyer before accepting a settlement — he or she will advise you on the best course of action for your recovery.

-Hiring a McAllen Injury Attorney During COVID-19
+Hiring an Attorney During COVID-19

 While the coronavirus pandemic may continue to delay and impact personal injury cases, COVID-19 should not prevent you from seeking justice.
 Many attorneys are offering digital consultations to adhere to social distancing guidelines, and beginning the initial work today will help move your case forward in the future.